system76/tech-docs/src/models/pang15/repairs.md

 ## Replacing the speakers:

-The system has four bottom-firing speakers (two tweeters and two woofers).
+The system has four speakers (two top-firing tweeters and two bottom-firing woofers).
 The left and right channels can be replaced independently.

 **Part numbers:**
 - Left speakers (right side of machine when viewing from below):